-Testing your Combustor
+Testing your Catalyst Combustor

 A combustor that is not functioning may still show active temperatures during the medium and high burn rates with the primary fire providing enough heat to hold output temperatures above 500°f.
 To check the combustor function burn your fireplace for at least 2-3 hours on the medium to high setting ensuring a full coal bed covers the firebox floor and the unit is at operating temperature.
-Set your burn rate to medium low and monitor the combustor output temperature.
+Set your burn rate to medium low and monitor the catalyst output temperature.
 The combustor should maintain a temperature above 500°f.
 If your combustor temp falls below 500°f perform this test two or three times to ensure the results.
 If your results are the same your combustor may need cleaning or replacement.
 Note: If you reload your fireplace before starting your burn test burn the new fuel load on high for at least 20 min before setting your burn rate to medium low.
-If the combustor is determined to be inactive, discontinue use of the appliance until the combustor is replaced.